nosportugal/faast-foundations/06_testing/coverage.md

 ## HTML Reports

-Sometime you want to see exactly what lines are not being covered by tests.
+Sometimes you want to see exactly what lines are not being covered by tests.
 To answer that question, you can generate an HTML report.

 ### Using `pytest-cov` plugin